singIebit/pollardsrho/README.md

 ## Description

-This repository contains an implementation of a variant of Pollard's Rho algorithm for deriving points on the secp256k1 elliptic curve.
-This repository contains an implementation of a variant of Pollard's Rho algorithm for deriving points on the secp256k1 elliptic curve.
+This repository contains a variant of Pollard's Rho algorithm for deriving points on the secp256k1 elliptic curve.
 The objective is to subexponentially derive points on the elliptic curve using the public key as a generating parameter, taking advantage of the symmetry of the curve and dealing with multithreaded calculations.

 ### Algorithm Complexity